Adjusting Your Straps

 Check the Fit

-Always remove the same number of links from both sides of the clasp to keep it centered. -
+Remove equal links from both sides of the clasp to keep it centered. -

 Find the Direction Arrows

-These arrows show the direction in which the pins should be pushed out.
+On the inner side of the bracelet, arrows show the direction pins should be pushed out. -

-Removing a Link
+Remove a Link

-Pull the pin out completely and keep it aside.
+Pull the pin out completely and repeat for the second pin to remove the link.

-Re-Attaching the Bracelet
+Re-Attach the Bracelet

-Final Fit and Fine Adjustment
+Final Fit and Adjustment

 Try the watch on again.